Thunderducky/RepoGuide/README.md

 A basic starter kit with react and express (no db)

 ### [webpack-express-starter](https://github.com/Thunderducky/webpack-express-starter)
-Webpack and express, for when I don't want to use react, but still want to use ES6 modules
+Webpack and express, for when I don't want to use react, but still want to use ES6 modules (also no db)

 ## Example Applications